Uno.UI - Performance

 • Reduce panels in panels depth.
 Use Grids and relative panels where possible.

 • Collapsed elements are not considered when measuring and arranging the visual tree, which makes them almost costless.
+Consider x:Load below for further optimizations.

-• When binding or animating (via visual state setters) the visibility property, make sure to enable lazy loading: x:Load="False".
+• When binding or animating (via VisualState.Setters) the Visibility property, make sure to enable lazy loading: x:Load="False".

-• Use x:Load={x:Bind MyVisibility} where appropriate as toggling to from true false effectively removes a part of the visual tree from memory.
+• Use x:Load={x:Bind MyVisibility} where appropriate as toggling from true to false effectively removes a part of the visual tree from memory.
 Note that setting back to true re-creates the visual tree.

 • ListView and GridView